 ARM’s win on mobile ecosystem

 The architectural differences discussed above partly explain the current successes and issues faced by the two chip behemoths.
-Arm’s low power approach is perfectly suited to the 3.5W Thermal Design Power (TDP) requirements of mobile, yet performance scales up to match Intel’s laptop chips too.
+Arm’s low power approach is perfectly suited to the 3.5W Thermal Design Power (TDP) requirements of mobile.
+Yet performance scales up to match Intel’s laptop chips too.
 Meanwhile, Intel’s 100W TDP typical Core i7 wins big in servers and high-performance desktops but historically struggles to scale down below 5W.

-One unique feature of Arm’s architecture has been particularly instrumental in keeping TDP low for mobile applications, heterogeneous computing.
+One unique feature of Arm’s architecture has been mainly instrumental in keeping TDP low for mobile applications, heterogeneous computing.
 The idea is simple enough, build an architecture that allows different CPU parts (in terms of performance and power) to work together for improved efficiency.
-Heterogeneous Multiprocessing (HMP) is already big in the Android space, see chips like the Snapdragon 810, Exynos 7420 or Helio X20, but Heterogeneous Compute (HC) is the next evolution.
+Heterogeneous Multiprocessing (HMP) is already prominent in the Android space, see chips like the Snapdragon 810, Exynos 7420 or Helio X20, but Heterogeneous Compute (HC) is the next evolution.

 The world’s fastest computer at the time of writing is ARM-based!

 Fugaku is now the world’s faster supercomputer.
 As part of the TOP500 project, Japan’s Fugaku computer has been ranked the fastest in the world and is powered bu the A64FX processor.
 Fugaku is located at the RIKEN Center for Computational Science in Wakō, Japan.